Teams, tales and tips – a guide to the local game

 Although this Rochdale played at the site later known as Spotland, then named St Clement’s, they have no link with the current Rochdale AFC, formed in 1907, and based at Spotland since it was built as a football ground in 1920.

 This Rochdale are typecast as having not moved from the bottom two tiers since entering the Football League in 1921 – and for spending 36 consecutive seasons in the lowest flight.
-But this mediocre streak ended in 2014 and this Rochdale, the current Rochdale under ex-Dale defender Keith Hill, may well end up finishing higher up the league pyramid than any of their predecessors since League admission in 1920.
+But this mediocre streak ended in 2014 and in 2015 Rochdale, under ex-Dale defender Keith Hill, finished higher up the league pyramid than any of their predecessors since League admission in 1920.

 Although Dale sides managed third- and even second-place finishes before and just after the war, this was in a regionalised third level.